StanfordBDHG/ResearchKitOnFHIR/README.md

 The `Example` directory contains an Xcode project that demonstrates how to create a ResearchKit task from a FHIR Questionnaire, and extract the results in the form of a FHIR QuestionnaireResponse.

 ## License
 This project is licensed under the MIT License.
-See [Licenses](https://github.com/CardinalKit/ResearchKitOnFHIR/tree/develop/LICENSES) for more information.
+See [Licenses](https://github.com/CardinalKit/ResearchKitOnFHIR/tree/main/LICENSES) for more information.

 ## Contributors
-- Vishnu Ravi (vishnur@stanford.edu)
+This project is developed as part of the CardinalKit project at Stanford.
-- Paul Schmiedmayer (schmiedmayer@stanford.edu)
+See [CONTRIBUTORS.md](https://github.com/CardinalKit/ResearchKitOnFHIR/tree/main/CONTRIBUTORS.md) for a full list of all ResearchKitOnFHIR contributors.

 ## Notices
 ResearchKit is a registered trademark of Apple, Inc.